htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     Allows any DaemonCore daemon to advertise arbitrary expressions from the configuration file in its ClassAd.
-Give the comma-separated list of entries from the configuration file you want in the given daemon’s ClassAd.
-Frequently used to add attributes to machines so that the machines can discriminate between other machines in a job’s **rank** and **requirements**.
+Give the comma-separated list of entries from the configuration file you want in the given daemon's ClassAd.
+Frequently used to add attributes to machines so that the machines can discriminate between other machines in a job's **rank** and **requirements**.

     The macro is named by substituting ``<SUBSYS>`` with the appropriate subsystem string as defined in
-    section \ `3.3.12 <IntroductiontoConfiguration.html#x31-1810003.3.12>`__.
+    :ref:`admin-manual/introduction-to-configuration:pre-defined macros`.

     ``<SUBSYS>_EXPRS`` is a historic setting that functions identically to ``<SUBSYS>_ATTRS``.
 It may be removed in the future, so use